 - Keep a journal.
 It allows you to track your progress so

-and help you see if there are patterns to your eating habits.
-Do you
+and help you see if there are patterns to your bad habits.
+For

-eat when you're angry, bored, nervous?
+eat or smoke when you're angry, bored, nervous?
 If so, then find alternative

 activities to get to the real problems.

 - Find a buddy.
 Exercisers are more likely to stick to their

 plans when they know someone is waiting for or depending on them.
 If

 you prefer to exercise by yourself but find boredom is a problem, get

 a headset and listen to enjoyable music.
 The key to sticking with exercise

 is looking at it as fun.
 Find activities you enjoy, vary them and schedule

 them into your calendar as you would any important appointment.